echo-IA/CAROLINA/docs/index.md

 overview talks.
 Most of the meeting time will be reserved for hands-on work and discussions, prioritizing cross-collaboration project incubation.
 Virtual options will be available for all talks and select work sessions.

-CAROLINA workshop is supported by [echo-IA](https://github.com/echo-IA), a community effort to bring together measurement and modeling experts to coordinate the analysis of future measurements within a common framework.
+CAROLINA workshop is supported by [echo-IA (Enabling Cosmology with Homogenized Observations of Intrinsic Alignments)](https://github.com/echo-IA), a community effort to bring together measurement and modeling experts to coordinate the analysis of future measurements within a common framework.

 This workshop is intended to be a collaborative and productive event.
 We invite participants to propose topics for focused discussion and work sessions (sprints), as well as areas for ongoing collaboration within echoIA in the registration form or by clicking this button: